Pine-Richland High School: Extracurriculars

 The Pine-Richland School District offers a wide variety of clubs, activities and an extensive sports program.

-Pine Richland offers a Junior Reserve Officers' Training Corps program that stresses honor and commitment, which mostly enforces rules of the armed forces, and more often than not encourages military enrollment.
+Pine Richland offers a Junior Reserve Officers' Training Corps program that stresses honor and commitment, which mostly enforces rules of the armed forces, but does not encourage military enrollment.

 Arts

 The Annual Pine Richland Art Show takes place at the beginning of May, showing portfolios of Advanced Placement art students and alumni.

 The band course contains both a fall/winter marching band section and a later year ensemble experience.
 The Pine-Richland Rams Marching Band has a yearly repertoire consisting of an "opener," a tuba feature, a band dance (during which the drumline is featured), a colorguard feature, a dance team feature, a closer, and various other songs.
 The second part of the band course, the ensemble band, focuses on musical ability.
 Jazz Ensemble provides a venue where well-performing students can play jazz and blues music.
 Each year the school features a musical for which students must try out, including music from a selected pit orchestra.

 The school competes at the Gene Kelly Awards each year, an award ceremony for local high schools in the greater Pittsburgh area.

 The school has a chapter of the International Thespian Society.
 Each fall, the club sponsors a fall production.

 Pine-Richland has a video production program that is offered to all grades.